 Key Lessons Learnt

-Key lessons learnt from the Program implementation were as follows:
+Key lessons learnt from the Programme implementation were as follows:

 Inter-ministerial collaboration can successfully result in programming synergies.
 However, given the historical lack of project-related collaboration among ministries on such a large scale, the ministries required sometime to assess the practical implications of joint programming.
 Therefore, most stakeholders believe that the ministries had started seeing the positive implications and results of collaboration only towards the project’s end.